NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

         - Texture - Smooth surface with no abnormal growths or spots.
         - Shape - Maintains its normal, undistorted form.
     - Powdery Mildew-Infected Cherry Leaf:
-        - Color - Exhibits white or grayish powdery patches, typically starting on the upper surface.
+        - Color - Exhibits white or greyish powdery patches, typically starting on the upper surface.
         - Texture - Powdery or dusty appearance on the leaf.
         - Shape - Leaves may be curled, twisted, or distorted, with severe cases leading to yellowing and early leaf drop.